foundriesio/docs/source/reference-manual/security/secure-boot-uefi.rst

 ----------------------------------------------

 It is possible to enroll custom UEFI Secure Boot Certificates using your firmware's built-in setup utility, ``KeyTool`` (from ``efitools``).
-You could also create a custom ``LockDown`` efi program with the certificates embedded into it.

 By default, LmP installs the required certificates (via ``UEFI_SIGN_KEYDIR``) into the ESP image partition (under ``ESP/uefi_certs``).
 This can be used when enrolling via the firmware's built-in setup utility.